syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Select-And-Copy-Text.md

 ---
 layout: post
-title:  Select and copy the text | Syncfusion
+title:  Select and copy the text in Xamarin.iOS PDF viewer | Syncfusion
 description: Select and copy the text in Xamarin.iOS PDF viewer
 platform: Xamarin.iOS
 control: SfPdfViewer